 The magnetic photo pocket above is an even simpler way to hang art, inspirational quotes, and printables.
 It is not as decorative, but will allow you to hang art on your fridge neatly.
 I found this magnetic photo pocket at Michaels.
 They come in many sizes, this 8″ x 10″ is the largest size.

 I have included .pdf’s of the quotes I used in this post for you to download and print below.
-See all my free printables by clicking here -> Free printables.
+See all my Free Printables.